Our Heritage Guest Ranch offering many different experiences

 “Bring your horse and ride or ride our four-wheeler.
 Hike, bike or stargaze.
 Watch and photograph trains.
 Explore your creative side with art retreats and photography opportunities.
 Enjoy health retreats with holistic instruction and treatments, horse training instruction, instruction in treating livestock humanely and ethically,” Jean said.
 “You can mix and match multiple activities to create your own vacation experience.”

 One of the most unique activities on the ranch is fossil hunting.
-Fossil hunting is foreign to most of us, but it sounds interesting and fun, even, in some cases, financially rewarding.
+Fossil hunting is foreign to most of us, but it sounds interesting and fun.
+In some cases, it could be financially rewarding.

 “Our hills are full of fossils, and if you find one you keep it,” Jean said.